liquinlab/elm-smile/docs/configuration.md

 if a configuration option should or shouldn't be shared with your Javascript experiment.

-## Adding New Configuration Options
+## Adding new configuration options

-Adding new configuration options should mostly happen in `.env.local`.
+Adding new configuration options can also happen in `.env.local`.
 You simply make up a new `VITE_SOMETHING` variable.
 Then add it to the object in `src/core/config.js` to expose it to your web application!
 The configuration is available as `smileconfig` anywhere in your Vue app.
 It's pretty easy.